 I Can't Use These Things Together: Since there's no way to visually check your ammunition, Anne will dictate either the exact count of bullets in a gun ("Looks like twelve," etc.) or will estimate magazine-fed firearms by weight ("Feels about half full", etc.).
 This trope is also followed out of necessity, since Anne is the only living human on the island.

-High Pressure Blood: Shooting a dino will more often than not result in a several-foot long arc of blood spraying out of the body.
+High-Pressure Blood: Shooting a dino will more often than not result in a several-foot long arc of blood spraying out of the body.
 Taken Up to Eleven if you use the neurotoxin dart rifle on the T-rex, with a single shot resulting in comically hugetorrents of blood shooting out like a giant punctured beer can (and, as per usual, slowing the game to a crawl).

-To clarify, the only easy way to kill a T-rex is three headshots from a unique weapon that only appears in one level.
+Immune to Bullets: T-rex and Brachiosaurus.
+The only easy way to kill a T-rex is three headshots from a unique weapon that only appears in one level.
 The T-rex is near the end of the level, the gun at the beginning.
 The gun carries 3 shots and there are no reloads in this game.
 Still, it is satisfying to kill one of the bastards.
 They have such ridiculously high health that you'd otherwise have to find half of the guns on the level and unload them all into one in order to kill it.note According to the shoddy documentation, with very good accuracy the mounted M2, Barrett, Calico, and drum-fed AK can kill the T-rex in one magazine, eventually; all other weapons will require backups.
 This is only feasible in the town, as there are far more guns than raptors within.
 Also, the very first T-Rex you meet can be killed by dropping a jeep on its head.

 Infinity+1 Sword: The poison dart gun.
 It kills most enemies in 1 shot and is the only weapon that can practically kill a T-Rex.
 It is also one of only 2 weapons that is easy to aim, due to having a reflex sight.
 You only get 3 shots, but given all of the above, that's plenty.